The Simple Economics of Approximately Optimal Auctions: Example: single-dimensional a gent with public budgets

+For $\exquant > 1 - \dist(B)$, it is easy to see that the budget does not bind and the $\exquant$ \optpricing\ is the same as when there is no budget.

 Notice that the allocation rule of the mechanism satisfying \autoref{prop:budget} is a function that steps from 0 to $\pralloc$ at value $B/\pralloc$.
 The required payment $B$ can be viewed as ``the area above the allocation curve'' which is given by a rectangle with width $B/\pralloc$ and height $\pralloc$.
-The ex ante probability of service is the probability that an agent has value exceeding $B/\pralloc$.
-Clearly as this probability increases, $B/\pralloc$ decreases, and $\pralloc$ must increase to keep the area above the curve the same at $B$.
-Therefore increasing $\quant$ increases the set of types served and the probability of service.
+If $\pralloc$ increases, $B/\pralloc$ decreases and more types are served and with a higher probability; thus, the ex ante probability of service is increased.
+Analogously, if we increase the ex ante probability of service, we enlarge the set of types served and their probability of service.
 We conclude with the following consequence.